jakerogers2022/ludbots/README.md

 Given the high F value and low P value we can also say there is a difference in the final performance of the algorithms after 50 trials.

 # Conclusion
 From the analysis above we can conclude that there is a significant difference in the performance of the evolutionary algorithms both in there performance throughout the 50 generations and in there final performance at the end of the 50 generations.
+The clear winner is the parallel top k method of evolution and there is some intuition on why this would be.
+The advantage of TK over PHC is that TK increases fitness faster the PHC initially since each iteration it makes many offspring of the top couple creatures.
+This means every generation it will probably get a new best one.
+Whereas the PHC the current best creature only has one chance to produce a better version.
+TK has the downside though of eventually having all top k creatures being very similar since chances are small changes in the best version will probably also produce a very good version.
+This means that there is not much hope for creatures that take longer to evolve to last.
+This is why the final performance of the PHC is better than TK.
+PTK kind of combines the best aspects of both of these methods by isolating sections of the population.
+This allows creatures that would take longer to evolve but eventually do better to last.

 # Run it yourself
 - Clone repo
 - Install packages
+- In search.py specify the desired population size and number of generations as well as the K value for top k evolution.
+    - POPULATION_SIZE must be divisible by K for TopK
 - Run search.py

 # Sources: https://www.reddit.com/r/ludobots/